There are a lot of tutorials on the subject you can pretty much google it.

 We have matrix's that denote these different spaces you will often hear of spaces and what space you are within.
 However just remember one multiplied by the other gives a combined space or if you like leads to a new space and even a 2d sprite can be thought of as a model as it has vertices,

 So a model vertices * matrix.world = gives a model to world transformation.
 It places the model into the world space.

 A model(or your vertices) * world * view = a WorldView space transform it translates vertices from model space were they were created thru world space were they are oriented into view space, were they are reoriented around the view matrix or the cameras lookat orientation.
 Finally by the projection were they are projected to the gpu's coordinate system space typically just called screen space.

 world * view * projection you get a final matrix WorldViewProjection.

-Though typically you per frame you keep a ViewProjection matrix combination even across multiple frames tacking on the world to it whenever a objects world orientation changes lets you multiiply your models vertices against it the gpu does this when you pass in your vertices thru draw setting the world matrix for the model.
+Though typically you per frame you keep a ViewProjection matrix combination even across multiple frames tacking on a altered world matrix to it whenever a objects world orientation changes.
+This lets you multiply your models vertices against the other matrixs one time or many times at different places.
+The gpu does this when you pass in your vertices thru draw and you set the world matrix for the model to the shader.